Dear Boards of Directors and Chief Executive Officers:

-Since we issued 11-FCU-03, the NCUA Board approved several revisions to the Chartering and Field of Membership Manual (opens new window) to provide more flexibility to federal credit unions, including a streamlined business plan for use when applying to expand services to an area that borders a community that is currently served by a credit union.2
+Since we issued 11-FCU-03, the NCUA Board approved several revisions to the Chartering and Field of Membership Manual (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to provide more flexibility to federal credit unions, including a streamlined business plan for use when applying to expand services to an area that borders a community that is currently served by a credit union.2

 The following templates are available to facilitate an application to convert to or expand an existing community charter:

 |Business and Marketing Plan||Use to request conversion to a community field of membership (from multiple common bond or other type), or to expand an existing community charter by more than addition of a single bordering area.
 (Submit Pro Forma financial statement documenting financial projections with application.)|

 |Streamlined Business and Marketing Plan||Use to request expansion to a bordering area if credit union currently has a community charter.|